SixK/coco-annotator-ng/README.md

 >    cd models;bash sam_model.sh

 Then rebuild/build coco-annotator images using docker-compose.dev.yml or docker-compose.gpu.yml files :
->    docker-compose -f ./docker-compose.dev.yml build
+>    docker compose -f ./docker-compose.dev.yml build

 You can then run coco-annotator:
->    docker-compose -f ./docker-compose.dev.yml up
+>    docker compose -f ./docker-compose.dev.yml up

 Now select or create a new annotation.
 Select the new SAM button in the left pannel (under DEXTR button).